Paintgun/adsdna/README.md

 The application represents a Python app with

-* a cron job to build models
+* jobs and REST API to build models and deliver models results

 ## Dissection of project files